MACI Quadratic Voting Rules (AEZ Quadratic Grant): https://dorahacks.io/aez/maci-voting/detail

 To check your eligibility, please try connecting your wallet on this page to see if you’re able to Sign Up.

-If you see this notification, that means this address was not whitelisted to join voting.
+If you see this notification, it means that your address was not whitelisted to participate in the vote.

 Step 1

-Click “Sign Up” to activate your voting power.
-This step may take a few minutes to verify your address on-chain.
-Let’s be patient.
+Click “Sign Up” to register to vote.
+It may take a few minutes to verify your address on-chain.

 Step 2

 Signed up?
-You’re now able to vote now!
-Check out grantee details at https://dorahacks.io/aez/maci-voting and find your favorite projects.
+You’re now able to vote!
+Check out the grantee details at https://dorahacks.io/aez/maci-voting and find your favorite projects.

 You can give multiple votes to multiple projects.
 Beware that your N votes for one certain project cost N² voice credits.

-The number of voice credits you receive is directly proportional to the amount of $ATOM you stake, with N $ATOM equating to N voice credit.
+The number of voice credits you receive is directly proportional to the amount of $ATOM you are staking, with N $ATOM equating to N voice credit.
 Any fraction of an $ATOM is rounded up to the next whole number.
-For instance:
+For example:

 Step 3

 Scroll down and click “Submit” to finish.
-This step may take a few minutes to verify your address on-chain.
+It may take a few minutes to verify your address on-chain.

 Changed your mind?
-Click “Overwrite & Revote” to cancel your previous votes.
+Click “Start Revote” to cancel your previous votes.

 Why MACI Quadratic Voting